 When the first banner ad was made on the internet, that is, in 1994, it is said that it generated 44% CTR (click-through rate), which is why marketing on the internet became such a big thing.
 Many people learned the art of doing it, while some made enough mistakes for the fortunate learners to distantly take lessons from.
-Nielson reported in 2013 that banner ads had become the most overrated form of an advertisement on media, the internet, newspapers, or magazines.
+Nielson reported in 2013 that banner ads had become the most overrated form of advertisement on media, the internet, newspapers, or magazines.
 But in the past few years, we have witnessed a change in this area.
-Online advertisers greatly developed their marketing strategies by following trends that allowed them to understand what people liked and disliked, what encouraged sales, and what discouraged interest.
+Online advertisers greatly developed their marketing strategies by following trends to understand what people liked and disliked, what encouraged sales, and what discouraged interest.
 The distrust in banner ads is termed Banner Blindness.
-It means that when a visitor is randomly surfing the internet and see your banner ad, he subconsciously ignores it.
+When a visitor is randomly surfing the internet and seeing your banner ad, he subconsciously ignores it.
 Now, when people surf through the internet pages, they overlook banner ads and proceed with their scrolling.
 It is more like a general attitude towards banner ads now.
-Luckily, this marketing method was improved abundantly through online surveys and analysis achieved by the common audience.
+Luckily, this marketing method was improved abundantly through online surveys and analysis by the common audience.

 Here are a few things that people did to improve their marketing strategies through banner ads: